-We are introducing new licensing requirements for mechanical services work from 1 January 2020.
-The licences will be regulated by the Queensland Building and Construction Commission (QBCC).
+New licensing requirements for mechanical services work commenced on 1 January 2020.
+The licences are regulated by the Queensland Building and Construction Commission (QBCC).

 You will need a mechanical services licence if you contract for, supervise or personally carry out mechanical services work in Queensland regardless of the value of the work.

 There will be transitional arrangements for new and existing QBCC licensees which will be implemented in 2 stages: